History of Indian Culture

 Features of Indian Culture

 Tolerance is one of the major features of Indian culture.
 All races have found their habitation in India but they have not been persecuted.
-Balance is also a marked characteristic of Indian culture.
+Balance is also a marked characteristic of Indian Culture.
 It is also characterised by harmony.
-Things happen according to certain order and in certain continuity.
 Ceaseless search after truth is another feature of Indian culture.
-Fundamentally India has always possessed great unity and continuity of culture.
+Fundamentally, India has always possessed great unity and continuity of culture.
 India has found unity in religion and spirituality.
 All her art forms expressed the same truth.
 The Hindu custom of religious pilgrimages betokened the same consciousness of a common homeland.
 Fundamental unity of India was rooted in the psychology of the Indians.
 Politically also, the attempts at empire-building embracing the whole of India indicate the trend towards unity.
 Culturally there is a complex harmony of composites.
 Certain common ideas are practiced by the Indians from times immemorial.

 Influences on Indian Culture

 In many ways the topography of India has affected the course of her history and culture.
 The spirit of tolerance has been nurtured and fostered by India’s geography.
 Diversity in landscape, climate and conditions of life prepared in the Indian minds a readiness to accept difference.
 The vast spaces offered room for slow infiltration by newcomers and allowed each locality scope for development along its own lines.
 Indian climate makes one feel lethargic.
 The fertility of the land and its agricultural economy explain the depth and tenacity of her culture.
 The geography of India explains the fundamental basis of Indian culture – unity amidst diversity.